- Application Questions

 Q: Does Seton Hall accept AP/IB or college credit?

-Submit AP and IB scores and we will grant you college-level credit for AP exam scores of 4 or above and higher-level IB scores above a grade 5.
+Yes, just submit AP and IB scores and we will grant you college-level credit for AP exam scores of 4 or above and higher-level IB scores above a grade 5.
 If you have taken college-level courses for credit, we will grant credit for courses in which you have earned a C or better in non-remedial, non-vocational courses.
-Incoming freshman can receive credit for up to 45 credits, 30 of which can be from tests (AB or IB).
+Incoming freshman can receive credit for up to 45 credits, 30 of which can be from tests (AP or IB).

 Office of Admissions